-Statistical analyses of semi-annual detection monitoring data collected in August 2021 and February 2022 were completed in 2022.
-An appendix III SSI for boron at MW-6 was identified at the THEC Ash Pond System during the February 2022 semi-annual detection monitoring sampling event.
-An ASD for was completed and certified on 6 December 2022.
-The unit remains in a detection monitoring program.
+Statistical analyses of semiannual detection monitoring data collected in August 2023 and February 2024 were completed in 2024.
+An Appendix III SSI for boron at MW-6 was identified at the THEC Ash Pond System during the February 2024 semiannual detection monitoring sampling event.
+An ASD was completed and certified on 9 October 2024.
+The combined unit remains in a detection monitoring program.